-The aliens should move as a group.
-They move together from left to right; and then they move together from right to left.
-When an alien is hit by a projectile, it should disappear from the screen.
-You need to be a bit careful about how you keep track of the aliens.
-We suggest you use a two dimensional array.
-Also define a class to represent a single alien.
-Don't try to delete aliens that have been hit from the array and shift other elements in the array over to fill the hole.
-If you do this, bad things may happen if a projectile tries to rearrange your array to delete an alien that has been hit at the same time that the alien is being moved across the screen.
-Instead, when an alien is hit, just set a variable within the object that represents the alien to indicate that it is dead and remove it from the screen.
+You need to be careful about how you keep track of the segments in the centipede.
+We suggest you use an array of Segment objects.
+Most importantly, DO NOT TRY TO DELETE SEGMENTS THAT HAVE BEEN HIT FROM THE ARRAY AND SHIFT OTHER ELEMENTS IN THE ARRAY OVER TO FILL THE HOLE.
+If you do this, bad things may happen if a missile tries to rearrange your array to delete a segment that has been hit at the same time that the segment is being moved across the screen.
+Instead, when a segment is hit, just set a variable within the object representing the segment to indicate that it is dead and hide it from the screen.